 Mosaic image of biomass for conterminous United States.
 North American Carbon Program (NACP) Aboveground Biomass and Carbon Baseline Data.

-The ORNL DAAC is located at the Oak Ridge National Laboratory.
+The ORNL DAAC is located at the Oak Ridge National Laboratory in Oak Ridge, Tennessee.
 The ORNL DAAC was established in 1993 and is under an interagency agreement between NASA and the Department of Energy.